 Whether you want high yield potentials for your crops or you simply want a picture-perfect garden for your niece’s upcoming bachelorette party this summer, fertilizer application is a serious process.
 The process of spreading fertilizer can be tedious without the right tools.
-In this article, we will list some of the best fertilizer spreaders on the market so that you can start fertilizing your lawn like a pro.
+In this article, we will list some of the best yard fertilizer spreaders on the market so that you can start fertilizing your lawn like a pro.

 What Is A Fertilizer Spreader?

-If you have just started your very first garden, or you have just upgraded to a larger lawn and found out that there’s no way you can fertilize the entire area with just your handheld spreader, then it’s time to look for the best fertilizer spreader.
+If you have just started your very first garden, or you have just upgraded to a larger lawn and found out that there’s no way you can fertilize the entire area with just your handheld spreader, then it’s time to look for the best yard fertilizer spreader.

 A fertilizer spreader, also called a lawn or broadcast spreader, is a farmer’s aid commonly used to spread granular fertilizer, seed, lime, or ice melt, and rock salt, but for our purposes, we will be talking about spreaders used specifically for fertilizing.

 A row of beautiful tulips is made possible by proper fertilization

 Fertilizer spreaders come in different types; each has its own advantages for specific conditions.
 Despite its many shapes and sizes, all fertilizer spreaders share the same basic principles.
 A container or hopper holds the fertilizer.
 As the spreader is engaged, the fertilizer is dropped through an opening and onto the lawn.

 Top 5 Best Fertilizer Spreader Small Yard Reviews

 This lightweight push spreader is the highest rated and cheapest among our list.
 The mini spreader can hold up to 5,000 square feet of its lawn products.
 This feature is perfect for your standard-sized lawns.
 It also comes pre-calibrated and ready to use, which is the best yard fertilizer spreader if you are a casual gardener who isn’t too keen on parts assembly.